 When multiple blades are used on your skin, while the first blade pulls up the hair, the other blades go on to cut underneath it.
 Although the producers of these blades claim to make them for the purpose of getting a close shave, these blades are actually a little too close for comfort.
 Multi-blade razors tend to cut the hair beneath the skin, leading to ingrown hairs, as well as razor bumps.

 On the brighter side, single-blade safety razors proffer a solution by giving a safe alternative that would hardly cause any razor burns.
+There are three simple steps to get a close shave and prevent razor burns.

-Use a Pre-Shave Oil
+Step 1: Use a Pre-Shave Oil

 Each time you noticed a pre-shave oil on the shelf of a store, you might have been wondering what exactly the benefits of these oils are.
 If you are looking to get a close, yet injury-free shave, then you should purchase oils for pre-shave the next time you go to the store.
 This is because these oils make the beard softer so that you can shave without any form of tugging at the hair.
 These oils also function to give a layer of lubrication (which is protective), between the sensitive skin of the face and the razor blade.